Mastering-Homemade-Gelato-A-Beginners-Guide-To-Italys-Sweetest-Tradition-featured-image-200x650w-trays-of-italian-gelato-lined-up-frosted-fusions

 Gelato, Italy’s iconic frozen dessert, stands apart from other treats like ice cream due to its simplicity and rich, creamy texture.

-In this article, we’ll rake you through the differences between ice cream and gelato, and provide you with step-by-step guidance, and soon you’ll be creating your own gelato masterpieces without feeling overwhelmed.
+In this article, we’ll take you through the differences between ice cream and gelato, and provide you with step-by-step guidance, and soon you’ll be creating your own gelato masterpieces without feeling overwhelmed.

 If you would like to go straight to our Vanilla Gelato recipe and method, please click on the following link, or read along to find out more.